Below are answers to questions we get on a regular basis. Hopefully you will find these helpful.

 7. Should I place trades electronically myself or place them through a broker?
 I do both.
 If you are just starting you really should hold hands, for lack of a better term, with your broker for a while.
 If you trade electronically yourself, you have to understand what exchanges to trade, market symbols, notice days, liquidity during trading hours, order types etc. Consult your broker before venturing out on your own.

 8. I am new to futures and commodities trading.
 Where do you suggest I begin?
 Trading futures and commodities is very risky.
 You should educate yourself on trading these markets and paper trade (practice, practice, and practice a little more) before you consider trading your hard earned real money.
 I suggest you first buy my book Long Term Secrets to Short Term trading first.
 (You can probably find a used copy on Amazon.)
-If you like my approach to the markets, then purchase my core fundamentals online course, Cracking the Money Code.
-This is a low risk investment in education on trading futures because there is a money back guarantee.
-If you don't find the course useful or find that your aren't interested in trading futures, then you can return the course and get your money back, provided it is within 6 months of purchase.
+If you like my approach to the markets, then you can signup for my free trading course in the Larry Williams University, How to Get Started Trading Commodities.